brendanshen24/LEKeys/README.md

 # LEKeys
 NextJS, expressJS and NodeJS based piano tutor!

+Built with love by Brendan Shen, Keyaan Vegdani, Josie Trinh, and Kaia Do for nwHacks 2025.

 ## Build using
 `pnpm install; node demoServer.js # start the server`